Huxpro/ingress-redeem/README.md

 ### How to use it

 1. Open the Web version of ingress: https://www.ingress.com/intel
-2. Make sure you have already logged in
+2. Make sure you have already logged ing
-- Open Chrome DevTool - Console
+- Open Chrome DevTool (RightClick then 'Inspect') - Console
 - Copy code from `index.js` and paste into the console
 - Press `Enter` to run